DilaraUcar/yoga_vibe_p5/README.md

 - [Stack overflow](https://stackoverflow.com/) helped me to troubleshoot many of the issues and bugs encountered.

 - I also researched using [W3 Schools](https://www.w3schools.com/) & [Django Documentation](https://docs.djangoproject.com/en/4.2/).

+- I used code from [DjangoProject.com](https://docs.djangoproject.com/en/5.0/howto/custom-template-tags/) for the reviews to display stars filled or not filled based on the rating a user gives.

 ### Content